What We’re Building

 Research & Development Pipeline

-Climate House maintains an active R&D pipeline responding to emerging policy opportunities and climate realities.
+Climate House maintains an active R&D pipeline responding to emerging policy opportunities, creative interventions, and climate realities.
 This ensures our work remains nimble, research-rooted, and policy-relevant over time.

 Climate House initiatives are at varying stages of development — from research and piloting to partnership and fundraising.
-We share additional detail with collaborators as initiatives take form.
-Climate House is also committed to reducing the climate impact of its programs, leveraging assessment tools by partner organizations.
+Climate House is also committed to reducing the climate impact of its programs, leveraging assessment tools by organizations such as Artists Commit and reporting its findings on an ongoing basis.